 The Barker Dam Nature Trail is a popular and easy 1.3 - mile loop through a picturesque desert landscape, including some large Joshua Trees.
 Built by cattle ranchers in the late 1800s, it serves as an important water source for the desert wildlife here.
 Though many Indian petroglyphs do exist here, sadly these were painted over to enhance them for a movie made in the 60s.
 And yes, that is a tarantula.

 Hours are compressed to seconds in this time-lapse video at Indian Cove Campground.
 (Click Above)

 Twilight and Desert Nights

 Every so often an interesting image just falls into your lap.
 During a visit a few years ago we were sitting around the campfire watching the crescent moon setting over the rocky valley walls.
 I had my long lens out and noticed this illuminated tent on a little hill at least 300 yards down the valley.
-I just had to scoot my chair about 5 feet for a unobstructed view, with time to catch a half-dozen frames of the silhouetted rocky connection between our valley and the moon, offset by the tent.
+I just had to scoot my chair about 5 feet for a unobstructed view, with time to catch a half-dozen frames of the silhouetted rocky connection between our valley and the setting moon, offset by the tent.
 While the crescent part of the moon was blown out, the rest of the face was illuminated by "earthshine," the reflection of sunlight from the earth, and perfectly matched the light coming from the tent.
 It's not hard to manufacture a shot like this with multiple images in photoshop, but the only post-production on this one was a little low-light noise reduction and sharpening.